discordeno/discordeno/site/docs/nodejs/Structures/components.md

 ### Recieve Interactions:
 When a user clicks on a Button, or selects an option from a Select Menu, Discord sends a interaction payload, which contains the information about the interaction.

-You probably need this inorder to handle the user's interaction, which can be done by listing to the `interactionCreate` event.
+You probably need this inorder to handle the user's interaction, which can be done by listening to the `interactionCreate` event.
-A `InteractionCollector` can also be used to handle the interaction, which requires some tweaks, but will be added soon in the Guide and the Template Repo.
+A `InteractionCollector` can also be used to handle the interaction, which requires some tweaks, but will be added soon in the guide and the template repo.